shyambhagwat12/online-learning-algorithms/Bandit-framework/README.md

 # Model

 1. Stochastic - Successive rewards from random selection is from same distribution , but independent.
-Also known as IID
+Also known as IID.
+(Intuition - Power pf Random sampling and as time progresses - find the best arm using stochastic efficient models)

 2. Adversarial -  Non stochastic/non random.
 Adversary chooses reward based on the players policy or probability distribution of arms.
+(Intuition - Adversary chooses reward at each time, as as time progresses , go as close to the best arm in hindsight based on random selection (player doesnt know about the reward - key point/power of randomness ).

+Experts/weighted majority algorithm

+Excellent General Expert problem comparing the randomized weighted majority  from Prof C sehadri , UCSC - https://www.youtube.com/watch?v=Lz8xCaDjloY
+)

 # Setting: